+“Freiraum quartier21 INTERNATIONAL”, this spot’s full name, is one of my absolute favorite places in Vienna when it comes to new, different, exciting, and sometimes freaky art.
+I love it there.
 They show international exhibition projects with the contribution of Artists-in-Residence that get you to start thinking.
-Every exhibition they’ve come up with so far, I have found very much worth going to and I always recommend a visit to my friends.
-So now I want to share it with a greater circle of friends, that is: you.
+I find all exhibitions here worth going to, and I always recommend a visit to my friends.
+So now I want to share it with a greater circle: you.

-So you won’t have trouble finding it, it’s close to Mariahilferstraße, check the MQ map.
+So you won’t have trouble finding it: it’s close to Mariahilferstraße; check the MQ map.

-Looking for more (street) art in Vienna?
+Are you looking for more (street) art in Vienna?
 Follow me!